 Planning for employee interchangeability

-When distributing tasks between employees of departments, you should definitely think about the interchangeability of employees in the event of a business trip, vacation or sick leave of any of them.
-In the absence of each of the employees at work, his functions are taken over by colleagues in the department.
-Not necessarily in full: it is possible that only operational tasks will be solved, but there should be no downtime.
-Ideally, each employee should know exactly who and to what extent, in an emergency, will temporarily take over the duties of the absent.
+When distributing tasks between department employees, you should definitely think about the interchangeability of workers in case of a business trip, vacation or sick leave of any of them.
+If each employee is absent from work, his department colleagues take over his functions.
+Not necessarily in full: perhaps only operational tasks will be solved, but there should be no downtime.
+Ideally, each employee should know exactly who and to what extent in an emergency will temporarily take over the responsibilities of the absentee.